schubergphilis/psCloudstack/README.md

   - Initialize-CSConfig  ---    Create/Update a psCloudstack configuration file and make it active
   - Get-CSConfig         ---    Evaluate the active psCloudstack configuration file
   - Connect-CSManager    ---    Build all entitled api functions
 From this moment on you can use the api functions.
-See the remainder of this file and Examples.md for additional information.
+See the remainder of this file and CHANGES and EXAMPLES for additional information.

 #####1.
 Initialize-CSConfig#####